MAMMQA

 Why is Multimodal QA Hard?

-Existing multimodal QA often uses a single, generalized reasoning strategy or flattens inputs, overlooking the unique characteristics of text, tables, and images.
-This limits both accuracy and interpretability.
+Existing multimodal QA pipelines often use one generalized reasoning strategy or flatten all modalities into a shared format, which obscures the unique structure of text, tables, and images.

 How MAMMQA Works

-MAMMQA uses two Visual Language Model (VLM) agents and one text‑based Large Language Model (LLM).
-The first VLM decomposes the user query into sub‑questions and retrieves partial answers from each modality.
-The second VLM synthesizes these results via cross‑modal reasoning.
-Finally, the LLM integrates insights into a cohesive answer.
+MAMMQA uses two Visual Language Model agents and one text-based Large Language Model.
+The first VLM decomposes the question and retrieves partial evidence from each modality.
+The second VLM synthesizes those findings through cross-modal reasoning.
+The LLM then integrates the evidence into a final answer.

 Agents and Roles

-• Modality Experts (VLM): Decompose the question; probe text, table, and image independently; extract grounded evidence per modality.
+• Modality Experts (VLM): Decompose the question, inspect each modality independently, and extract grounded evidence.

 What’s New in MAMMQA

-• Unified, role‑consistent agents: A single prompt template reused across text, table, and image experts, enabling dynamic activation, efficient inference, and transparent error tracing.
+A single prompt template is reused across text, table, and image experts, enabling transparent error tracing and efficient inference.

 Qualitative Results